westermo/netbox/board/envoy/README.md

 Networking
 ----------

-In contrast to vanilla Buildroot, NetBox comes prefconfigured with all ports set up in a VLAN capable bridge, with offloading to the underlying switchcore enabled.
+In contrast to vanilla Buildroot, NetBox comes prefconfigured with all¹ ports set up in a VLAN capable bridge, with offloading to the underlying switchcore enabled.
 On top of the bridge a VLAN interface (vlan1) is set up which runs a DHCP client.